modin-project/modin/docs/developer/architecture.rst

 plugged in to Modin as well.
 Create an issue_ or discuss on our Discourse_ for more information!

-The Modin DataFrame is responsible for the data layout and shuffling, partitioning, and serializing the tasks that get sent to each partition.
-Other implementations of the Modin DataFrame interface will have to handle these as well.
+The Core Modin Dataframe is responsible for the data layout and shuffling, partitioning, and serializing the tasks that get sent to each partition.
+Other implementations of the Modin Dataframe interface will have to handle these as well.

 Execution Engine/Framework
 """"""""""""""""""""""""""

 This layer is what Modin uses to perform computation on a partition of the data.
-The Modin DataFrame is designed to work with `task parallel`_ frameworks, but with some effort, a data parallel framework is possible.
+The Core Modin Dataframe is designed to work with `task parallel`_ frameworks, but with some effort, a data parallel framework is possible.

 Internal abstractions